luweizhang/self-driving-car/CarND-Behavioral-Cloning-P3/writeup_template.md

 # Data Augmentation:
-I augmented the dataset by introducing "jitter."
-Jitter consists of a randomized brightness adjustment, randomized shadow, and horizon shift.
-The horizon shift is used to mimick uphill or downhill situations where the horizon from the perspective of the car would change.
+I augmented the dataset by adding a randomized brightness adjustment.
 In addition, images were flipped horizontally to simulate driving in the other direction.

-Data augmentation increases the data size and helps the model generalize better when it comes time to test.
+Data augmentation increases the data size and helps the model generalize better when it comes time to testing time.

-(more coming soon).
+If I had more time on my hands, I would have experimented with other data augmentation techniques.
+Some of the techiniques discussed in the forums include:
+- adding a horizon shift to mimicking upward and downward slopes
+- added left and right shifts along with an angle adjustment
+- adding random shadows
+- adding rotations

 # Model Architecture:
 The architecture of the CNN will be adapted from the NVidia paper linked above.
 First, I will recreate the CNN architecture developed by the NVidia team using Keras, a Python library for deep learning.
 The CNN architecture consists of  three 5x5 convolution layers, followed by two 3x3 convolution layers, followed by three fully connected layers.
 A RELU activation function is used in each of the fully connected layers.
 During training, an Adam optimizer was used and the loss function was mean squared error (MSE).
 In addition, a dropout of 20% was used.